 :::

-Modern AI models interpret the steps container as a high-fidelity signal for Sequential Workflows.
-To maximize AI accuracy in the llms-full.txt context, always start your list items with a Bolded Title.
-This allows agents to reliably parse the objective of each step before processing the implementation details.
+AI models interpret the steps container as a signal for Sequential Workflows.
+Always start each list item with a bolded title — this allows agents to reliably parse the objective of each step from the llms.txt context.